 '''

-from twisted.internet import reactor, defer

-def getDummyData(x):
+def getDummyData(inputData):

+"""

 This function is a dummy which simulates a delayed result and

 returns a Deferred which will fire with that result.
 Don't try too

 hard to understand this.

+"""

+print('getDummyData called')

-d = defer.Deferred()
+deferred = defer.Deferred()

 simulate a delayed result by asking the reactor to fire the

-Deferred in 2 seconds time with the result x 3
+Deferred in 2 seconds time with the result inputData 3

-reactor.callLater(2, d.callback, x 3)
+reactor.callLater(2, deferred.callback, inputData 3)

-return d
+return deferred

-def printData(d):
+def cbPrintData(result):

+"""

 Data handling function to be added as a callback: handles the

 data by printing the result

-print d

-d = getDummyData(3)

-d.addCallback(printData)

-manually set up the end of the process by asking the reactor to

-stop itself in 4 seconds time

-reactor.callLater(4, reactor.stop)

-start up the Twisted reactor (event loop handler) manually

-reactor.run()

 '''